DUAL DIAGNOSIS

 • Doesn’t occur because of a different eating disorder

-• Must be severe enough to be addressed on its own, not as a symptom of a mental disorder[9]
+• It must be severe enough to be addressed on its own, not as a symptom of a mental disorder

 Other Specified Feeding and Eating Disorders

-For example, atypical anorexia nervosa is often considered other specified feeding and eating disorder because a person may lose a lot of weight and display distorted body image, but they are not yet considered underweight because they started out overweight.[10]
+For example, atypical anorexia nervosa is often considered other specified feeding and eating disorders because a person may lose a lot of weight and display a distorted body image.
+However, they are not yet considered underweight because they started being overweight.

 Eating Disorder Statistics